header-banner-truffle_1.jpg

 How are truffles grown?

 Since truffles grow under the soil, the way they spread spores is slightly different from how mushrooms do it.
-Truffles use their unique aroma to attract ‘fungivores’ that enjoy snacking on them.1 In the Northern Hemisphere, these animals include small mammals like mice, squirrels and rabbits.2 In the Southern Hemisphere, the main truffle enthusiasts are rat-kangaroos, armadillos and meerkats.2
+Truffles use their unique aroma to attract ‘fungivores’ who enjoy snacking on them.1 In the Northern Hemisphere, these animals include small mammals like mice, squirrels and rabbits.2 In the Southern Hemisphere, the main truffle enthusiasts are rat kangaroos, armadillos and meerkats.2

-Unlike most plants that are able to convert sunlight into energy in a process called photosynthesis, truffles are instead totally dependent on certain trees to carry out this process for them.
-In return, the truffle helps its host tree by using its hyphae to reach nutrients and water from pockets of soil that the tree cannot reach by itself.1 This kind of a symbiotic relationship between fungi and the roots of a tree is called mycorrhiza.
+Unlike most plants that can convert sunlight into energy in a process called photosynthesis, truffles are instead totally dependent on certain trees to carry out this process for them.
+In return, the truffle helps its host tree by using its hyphae to reach nutrients and water from pockets of soil that the tree cannot reach by itself.1 This kind of symbiotic relationship between fungi and the roots of a tree is called mycorrhiza.

 Cultural and culinary significance of truffles